Markdown: History

 Markdown was inspired by pre-existing conventions for marking up plain text in email and usenet posts, such as the earlier markup languages setext (c.
 1992), Textile (c.
 2002), and reStructuredText (c.
 2002).

-In 2002 Aaron Swartz created atx and referred to it as "the true structured text format".
+In 2002, Aaron Swartz created atx and referred to it as "the true structured text format".
 Gruber created the Markdown language in 2004 with Swartz as his "sounding board".
 The goal of the language was to enable people "to write using an easy-to-read and easy-to-write plain text format, optionally convert it to structurally valid XHTML (or HTML)".

-Another key design goal was readability, that the language be readable as-is, without looking like it has been marked up with tags or formatting instructions, unlike text formatted with "heavier" markup languages, such as Rich Text Format (RTF), HTML, or even wikitext (each of which have obvious in-line tags and formatting instructions which can make the text more difficult for humans to read).
+Another key design goal was readability, that the language be readable as-is, without looking like it has been marked up with tags or formatting instructions, unlike text formatted with "heavier" markup languages, such as Rich Text Format (RTF), HTML, or even wikitext, each of which have obvious in-line tags and formatting instructions which can make the text more difficult for humans to read.

 Gruber wrote a Perl script, Markdown.pl, which converts marked-up text input to valid, well-formed XHTML or HTML, encoding angle brackets (<, >) and ampersands (&), which would be misinterpreted as special characters in those languages.
-It can take the role of a standalone script, a plugin for Blosxom or a Movable Type, or of a text filter for BBEdit.
+It can take the role of a standalone script, a plugin for Blosxom or Movable Type, or of a text filter for BBEdit.

 Rise and divergence

 As Markdown's popularity grew rapidly, many Markdown implementations appeared, driven mostly by the need for additional features such as tables, footnotes, definition lists, and Markdown inside HTML blocks.

 The behavior of some of these diverged from the reference implementation, as Markdown was only characterised by an informal specification and a Perl implementation for conversion to HTML.

 At the same time, a number of ambiguities in the informal specification had attracted attention.
-These issues spurred the creation of tools such as Babelmark to compare the output of various implementations, and an effort by some developers of Markdown parsers for standardisation.
+These issues spurred the creation of tools such as Babelmark to compare the output of various implementations, and an effort by some developers of Markdown parsers for standardization.
 However, Gruber has argued that complete standardization would be a mistake: "Different sites (and people) have different needs.
 No one syntax would make all happy."

 Gruber avoided using curly braces in Markdown to unofficially reserve them for implementation-specific extensions.

+CommonMark

 Standardization

-In 2012, a group of people, including Jeff Atwood and John MacFarlane, launched what Atwood characterised as a standardisation effort.
+In 2012, a group of people, including Jeff Atwood and John MacFarlane, launched what Atwood characterised as a standardization effort.

 A community website now aims to "document various tools and resources available to document authors and developers, as well as implementors of the various Markdown implementations".

+Name

 In September 2014, Gruber objected to the usage of "Markdown" in the name of this effort and it was rebranded as "CommonMark".
 CommonMark.org published several versions of a specification, reference implementation, test suite, and "[plans] to announce a finalized 1.0 spec and test suite in 2019".

-No 1.0 spec has since been released, as major issues still remain unsolved.
+A finalized 1.0 spec has not been released, as major issues still remain unsolved.